 I spent a little over three weeks in Berlin having daily picnics with friends from home and from afar, making art, dancing in the street, having an unforgettable time.
 Nearly every weekend a friend from home was in town playing a show in a charming basement bar or swing dance venue.
 Jimbino Vegan and the Jazz Cannibals were touring from Paris through Germany and Estonia up to Finland.
 The Panorama Jazz band from New Orleans and the Jumbo Shrimp band also from New Orleans were both touring europe and stopped through Berlin while I was in town.
 I barely missed a New Orleans honky tonk friend, Todd Day Waits Pigpen.
 How could I be homesick when some of the best elements of home had accidentally followed me here?

 This is my dear friend Matt, known to many of my friends as Foghorn Leghorn.
 That’s another story.
 I believe I mentioned him earlier in this post, having bought me a book of Georgian poems translated into French from Alberto’s bookstore.
 Foghorn Leghorn teaches Anthropology at a university in Washington and spends one month in Berlin every summer studying psychobilly culture, doing his hair and partying like a wild maniac.
-He’s a pretty good slow dancer, and a damn near professional slow dance wrangler- it doesn’t hurt that he speaks fluent German.
-Matt is the brother of a friend in New Orleans.
-I met him briefly once at a bar in New Orleans called The Holy Ground.
-We had a conversation that lasted probably no more than thirty seconds and may as well have run off into sunset together.
-We began writing to each other and sending little sentimental gifts in the mail.
-This went on for several months before we began flying back and forth to visit each other and realised that our distant romance was only functional because it was in fact distant, and that in fact we are just downright hilariously incompatible as lovers.
-Still we are dear friends who meet in Germany once a year to eat ice cream, make fun of each others’ outfits and bicker about unimportant things.
+He’s a pretty good slow dancer, and a damn near professional slow dance wrangler.
+He speaks fluent German, apparently with French accent that he acquired by accident all on his own.
+Matt is the brother of a friend in New Orleans who’s birthday gathering at a bar in New Orleans called The Holy Ground was where we met for the first time, briefly.
+We had a conversation that lasted probably no more than thirty seconds.
+Later we began writing letters and sending little sentimental gifts in the mail.
+This went on for several months before we began flying back and forth to visit each other, and eventually realized that our distant romance was only functional because it was in fact distant, and that in fact we are just downright hilariously incompatible as lovers.
+Now we are dear friends who meet in Germany and elsewhere once or twice a year to eat ice cream, make fun of each others’ outfits and bicker about arbitrary things.